harperj/hyperchat2/README.md

 ## usage

-to watch index.js,

-    npm run watch

-to serve the static assets, open another terminal,
+to watch index.js, and serve the static assets

-    npm run serve
+    npm run dev

-and open localhost:8000 in your browser
+now you can open localhost:9999 in your browser, and edit index.js

 ## license